 Her current book project is entitled “Laughter in the City: On Urbanity, Practices of Humor and Infrastructures from a Comparative Perspective”.
 Based on longitudinal comparative fieldwork in DR Congo and Colombia, this study investigates the ways how urbanites deal with social, political and spatial change.
 Central questions are how social space, material infrastructure and urban sociality emerge, are negotiated and dealt with.
-This project is funded by the Swiss National Sciences Foundation where Silke is the coordinator of the interdisciplinary research project “Making the City: Agency, Urbanity and Urbanisation in Ordinary Cities”.
-She was a visiting researcher at the University of Colorado in Boulder, USA, and the Universidad de Cartagena in Colombia.
+This project is funded by the Swiss National Sciences Foundation where Silke is the coordinator of the interdisciplinary research project “Making the City” (2016-2020).
+She was a visiting researcher at the University of Colorado in Boulder, USA, the Universidad de Cartagena in Colombia, and recently was award a SNF grant for a visiting fellowship at the Institute of African Studies at Columbia University, New York (postponed to 2021 due to COVID).

 Her PhD thesis (University of Bayreuth, 2013) was devoted to “Youth, War and Everyday Life in Goma, DR Congo”.
 Based on extensive ethnographic research, Silke’s doctoral project illustrates what it means to be young and become adult in uncertain times.
 Her thesis was published by the Bayreuth International Graduate School of African Studies (Lit Verlag 2016) and was funded by Hans-Böckler-Stiftung, BIGSAS and Büro der Frauenbeauftragten der Universität Bayreuth.